photo of turmeric roots which is the plant part people are interested in as remedy for insomnia

 Typical doses range from 500 mg to 2000 mg of curcuminoids from turmeric extracts.

-Another problem is that if you take turmeric curcumin by itself is poorly absorbed and doesn’t stick around in the body long enough to fight inflammation.
+Another problem is that if you take turmeric curcumin by itself is poorly absorbed and doesn’t stick around in the body long enough

 So, you need to look for a supplement that contains a bioavailability enhancer.